 All pupils are encouraged to help organise and support a range of activities to contribute to local and national charities.
 In doing so we feel it is important to raise their awareness that there are people in the world less fortunate, and that people’s practical needs can be met.

 Normanhurst has a well-established Charity Committee, run by the pupils themselves, to raise funds for worthy local and national causes.
-This year we are supporting a number of worthy charities and good causes including WE Day, GROW Project and Dylan’s Story.
+Last year pupils supported a number of worthy charities and good causes including WE Day, GROW Project and Dylan’s Story.

 WE Day is a charity project with the aim of raising global awareness and encouraging children to make an impact in our local and global communities.
 Children are challenge to think about the everyday issues that the charity supports such as poverty, pollution, animal cruelty, littering and many more.
 In March some pupils got the opportunity to attend the WE Day celebrations held at Wembley Arena.